 Project: The world’s skinniest skyscraper, 111 W 57th Street, is rising 1,428 feet above the old Steinway & Sons 1925 headquarters.
 The building will be considerably higher than its neighbor One57, which is 1,005 feet tall, making it one of the tallest in NYC.
 The views from this building are going to be stunning.
 Even more so than One57, the building bisects Central Park, creating a perfectly symmetrical view of the park.

 The terra cotta and bronze façade should be very interesting when completed.
 And, we like the full floor and duplex concept for the tower, making the building very exclusive, with a maximum of only one unit per floor.
 The building will have 60 luxury condos with prices in the tower starting at $14 million, in line with many of its ultra-luxury competitors.

 Ceiling heights up to 14-foot tall, floor-to-ceiling windows with bronze mullions, Smallbone of Devizes kitchens are just a few features of these gorgeous apartments.
 SHoP architects and interior designer Studio Sofield are working with Property Markets Group, JDS & Spruce Capital, the developers of the project, so we expect it to be top notch.

-Sales originally started a couple of years ago before construction started, but as the ultra-luxury segment became saturated, the developer decided to delay sales and re-launch when the building was closer to being ready.
+Sales originally started a couple of years ago before construction started, but as the NYC ultra-luxury segment became saturated, the developer decided to delay sales and re-launch when the building was closer to being ready.
 That way, buyers could go into the building to see the finishes and the amazing views.
 The building relaunched in October 2018 and occupancy is slated for early 2019.